Infertility

 Is it a baby bust or a baby boom?

-The birth rate (which is calculated by number of births per 1,000 women), has decreased for younger women under 25, but actually has increased for women in their 30s.
+The birth rate (which is calculated by number of births per 1,000 women), has decreased for younger women under 40, but remained flat for women over 40.

 Data via the Centers for Disease Control, here.